docker/cli/docs/extend/plugin_api.md

 The name of the file (excluding the extension) determines the plugin name.

-For example, the `flocker` plugin might create a Unix socket at `/run/docker/plugins/flocker.sock`.
+For example, a plugin named `myplugin` might create a Unix socket at `/run/docker/plugins/myplugin.sock`.

 You can define each plugin into a separated subdirectory if you want to isolate definitions from each other.
-For example, you can create the `flocker` socket under `/run/docker/plugins/flocker/flocker.sock` and only mount `/run/docker/plugins/flocker` inside the `flocker` container.
+For example, you can create the `myplugin` socket under `/run/docker/plugins/myplugin/myplugin.sock` and only mount `/run/docker/plugins/myplugin` inside the `myplugin` container.

 Docker always searches for Unix sockets in `/run/docker/plugins` first.
 It checks for spec or json files under `/etc/docker/plugins` and `/usr/lib/docker/plugins` if the socket doesn't exist.
 The directory scan stops as